-Students awarded specific institutional merit scholarships, students participating in the President Barack Obama Scholars Program or ASU College Attainment Grant Program must begin study at ASU in the fall semester following high school graduation.
+Students awarded specific institutional merit scholarships and students participating in the President Barack Obama Scholars Program or ASU College Attainment Grant Program must begin study at ASU in the fall semester following high school graduation.
 Consecutive enrollment in fall and spring semesters is required for renewal.
-Institutional merit scholarships, President Barack Obama Scholars Program or ASU College Attainment Grant Program funds may be awarded for a maximum of eight semesters.
+Institutional merit scholarships, President Barack Obama Scholars Program and ASU College Attainment Grant Program funds may be awarded for a maximum of eight semesters.

 A student may apply to defer the scholarship/program under certain circumstances.
 The student must be meeting the criteria of the scholarship/program and be in good academic standing at the time of the deferment.